 Do you have more creatures to care for?
 Find out which provisions apply to exotic animals.

-Thousands of stray dogs and cats are brought to the municipal pound each year because these animals don’t have – or aren’t wearing – identifying tags.
-About 60 per cent of dogs and six per cent of cats are claimed by their owners.
-Though many of these pets find new homes through the Ottawa Humane Society's Adoption Centre, those pets which can’t be placed are humanely euthanized.
+Thousands of stray dogs and cats are brought to the municipal pound each year because these animals don’t have – or aren’t wearing – identification tags.
+About 70 per cent of dogs and 10 per cent of cats are claimed by their owners.
+Many unclaimed pets find new homes through the Ottawa Humane Society's Adoption Centre.
 Microchips provide a permanent means of pet identification.
 Microchips store owner information, which is used to return your lost pet to you.
 The Ottawa Humane Society holds microchip clinics on a regular basis.
 Private veterinary clinics and the City's Spay/Neuter Clinic also offer microchipping services.

 Why microchip my pet?